whatthebest/craft-crew-soul-brews-chronicles/batch01/attendees.md

 # Batch 01 Attendees

-This file tracks the attendees for Batch 01 of the Craft Crew Chronicles.
+This file tracks the attendees for Batch 01 of the `Craft Crew Chronicles`.

 ## Attendees